 - On the temporary disability retired list.

 Military Caregiver Leave may only be used once per veteran, per serious injury or illness during an employee’s employment with MD Anderson (or other Texas State Agency or institution).
-Employees should call the HR Leave Center if they may have a need for leave under this provision.
+Employees should call the HR Leave Center at 713-745-3652 (5-FMLA) if they may have a need for leave under this provision.

 An employee will not be disciplined, penalized, restrained, coerced, or otherwise prejudiced in employment for initiating a good faith request for using or taking approved leave under this program.

 Employees and educational trainees are eligible for FML when they meet all of the following:

 - Worked for MD Anderson (or other State of Texas agency or institution) for at least 12 months.
 The 12-month employment requirement does not have to be consecutive;